Are unoptimized, redundant, and cannibalized pages holding your website back?

 To prepare your sheet, you’ll first need to decide what information you’ll be tracking.
 You’re trying to get all the different pages to each align to the right single keyword.

 I recommend that you track as many related factors as possible (for example, their titles, targeting, and URL).
-If you use the following categories as column titles, you’ll be able to build a robust keyword map that can tell you a lot at a glance:
+If you use the following categories as column titles, you’ll be able to build robust keyword maps that can tell you a lot at a glance:

 - URL: Use this column to list the address of the pages you’re tracking